Wayanad Wildlife Sanctuary: Flora and fauna

-Birds: Peacocks, babblers, cuckoos, owls, woodpeckers, jungle fowls are a few of the various types of birds seen here.
+Birds: Indian peacock, cuckoos, owls, woodpeckers, jungle fowls are a few of the various birds.

 Climate

 Wayanad climate is salubrious.
 Average rain fall in this district is 2322 m.m.
 Annual rain fall in these high rain fall areas ranges from 3,000 to 4,000 mm.
 High velocity winds are common during the south west monsoon and dry winds blow in March–April.
 High altitude regions experience severe cold.
-This place experiences a high relative humidity which goes even up to 95 per cent during the south west monsoon period.
+This place experiences a high relative humidity which goes even up to 95% during the south west monsoon period.
 Generally, the year is classified into four seasons, namely, cold weather, hot weather, south west monsoon and north east monsoon.
 The dale, 'Lakkidi', nestled among the hills of Vythiri taluk has the highest average rainfall in Kerala.

 Threatened status of vultures

 Wayanad Wildlife Sanctuary harbours different species of vultures like the white-rumped vulture and the red-headed vulture.
 The collective population of these vultures numbered around 150 in February 2016, and 17 vulture nests were counted.
 In March 2016, only about 11 vulture nests were seen.
 The banned drug Diclofenac is believed to be the reason for this fall in the vulture count.